haskellcamargo/rawr/README.md

-rawr
+Rawr documentation
 ====

-A word that means "I Love You" in dinosaur.
+**Rawr**: A word that means "I Love You" in dinosaur.